mirage-shakti-iitm/ocaml-boot-riscv/README.md

     $ cmake ..
     $ make

-This will generate a `libocaml-bootcode.a` with a matching `ocaml-bootcode.h` in your systems include directories
+This will generate a `libocaml-riscv-boot.a` with a matching `ocaml-riscv-boot.h` in your systems include directories